nginx-proxy/nginx-proxy/test2/README.md

     docker build -t jwilder/nginx-proxy:test ..

+or if you want to test the alpine flavor:

+    docker build -t jwilder/nginx-proxy:test -f Dockerfile.alpine ..

 make sure to tag that test image exactly `jwilder/nginx-proxy:test` or the test suite won't work.